tesults/cypress-documentation/content/guides/component-testing/styling-components.md

 issues, inability to dismiss the overlay, and inability to interact with the parent page _after_ dismissing the modal.

-Node-based test runners like Jest or Vitest can't catch these kinds of issues because they render your styles in **emulated DOM environments** like JSDom.
+Node-based test-runners like Jest or Vitest can't catch these kinds of issues because they render your styles in **emulated DOM environments** like JSDom.
 JSDom doesn't have a box model and certain kinds of assertions, such as if a parent is covering a child and preventing clicks, are not possible to test